hybe/limelight-utils/README.md

 - mediaId - media ID
 - cues - dictionary in the same format as specified in Limelight API.
 NOTE: JSON encoding is significant in the ad object

+updateCues (mediaId, cues, cb)

-The `cues` parameter should be a list of cue JSON objects like this:
+The `cues` parameter should be an *array* of Limelight cue JSON objects such as this:
 ```javascript
 {
   "placement":"BEFORE",